jraypdx/CSharpHelpers/README.md

 List of things I need to remember to pull and scrub from work projects to add here:
  - Standalone exe (bundling external assemblies, icons, and files)
  - Custom app (WPF) themes and colors by using DynamicResources and overriding styles
+ - Make a few basic timed popups and add to a new repo, maybe make a nuget package for them